 Boating While Under the Influence in Wisconsin

-Alcohol not only alters your judgment, but your vision, balance and overall coordination.
+Alcohol not only alters your judgment, but your vision, balance, and overall coordination.
 These mental and physical impairments increase the probability of accidents on the water for both passengers and boat operators.
-According to the U.S. Coast Guard, individuals operating a boat with a blood alcohol count (BAC) of over .08 are 10 times more likely to die in a boating accident than someone driving a boat while sober.
+According to the U.S. Coast Guard, individuals operating a boat with a blood alcohol content (BAC) of over .08 are 10 times more likely to die in a boating accident than someone driving a boat while sober.

 In 2013, the Wisconsin DNR reported that 8 percent of boat operators were under the influence of alcohol during an accident.
 According to Wisconsin Statute 30.681, the legal blood-alcohol limit for operating a boat is .08.
 Boaters with a BAC level above the Wisconsin state limit of .08 can be arrested for boating under the influence (BUI).
 Additionally, individuals under the age of 21 cannot be intoxicated at all when operating a boat or recreational water vehicle.
 Throughout the course of 2013, 241 BUI citations were recorded in Wisconsin.